Skip to contents

 ggplot() +

-geom_density(aes(PI), fill = "hotpink", alpha = 0.4) +
+geom_density(aes(PI), fill = "violet", alpha = 0.4) +

 # add 20C and 50%RH reference line

-geom_vline(xintercept = calcPI(20, 50), col = "violet", size = 1) +
+geom_vline(xintercept = calcPI(20, 50), col = "mediumvioletred", size = 1) +

-labs(title = "Preservation Index", x = NULL,
+labs(title = "Preservation Index", x = "Years to detoriation",

-subtitle = "20C and 50%RH reference line") +
+subtitle = "20C and 50%rh reference line") +

 theme_bw()